Skip to content

 To understand what they are we must first start by examining the surface which we are trying to keep clean.
 One of the obvious reasons opaque is different from clear quartz is due to the multitude of gaseous air bubbles within the opaque.
 When these bubbles intersect with a surface plane a micro crater/nucleation site is created on the surface.

-These nucleation sites cover the surface of the opaque and can vary in position, placement, and size.
 Like fingerprints, no two opaque surfaces are identical.
 The result is a micro textured surface which is very active during boiling and is a basic principle behind the functionality of the Gavel

 Although a micro textured surface is a benefit to the boiling process it does require more maintenance work to keep clean.
 So lets talk about your black spots.